NEWS & EVENTS

 * On Friday, Sept.
 2nd, 2016 at 6:00 pm, Schantz read with fellow local authors, Lisa Birman, Edward Hamlin, and Jonathan Waldman at Mermaid Rare Books (4200 Tennyson Street, Denver, CO 80212) as part of the 2016 Lit Crawl in Denver.
 Lit Crawl is from 6:00-11:00 pm and includes different readings up and down Tennyson before culminating in a celebration at the Oriental Theater.
-For more information please visit the following link: https://www.eventbrite.com/e/denver-lit-crawl-tickets-22745417155

 * Sept.
-25th, 2016 from 4:00-5:00 p.m.: As part of the 2016 Jaipur Literary Festival, Schantz will participate in a panel titled, "The Outsiders," with author Erika Krouse at the Steps in the Boulder Public Library on Sunday, Sept.
-25th from 4:00-5:00 pm.
-For more information please visit this link: https://jaipurliteraturefestival.org/boulder/42-the-outsiders/
+25th, 2016 from 4:00-5:00 p.m.: As part of the 2016 Jaipur Literary Festival, Schantz participated in a panel titled, "The Outsiders," with author Erika Krouse at the Steps in the Boulder Public Library on Sunday, Sept.
+25th.

-* 2016: Fig wins the 2016 Colorado Book Award for the Young Adult Fiction category.
+* 2016: Fig won a 2016 Colorado Book Award.

-* 2015: Fig is named one of the best books of 2015 by NPR (Young Adult, Book Club Ideas, Ladies First, Family Matters & Realistic Fiction) http://apps.npr.org/best-books-2015/#/tag/book-club-ideas
+* 2015: Fig was named one of the best books of 2015 by NPR (Young Adult, Book Club Ideas, Ladies First, Family Matters & Realistic Fiction) http://apps.npr.org/best-books-2015/#/tag/book-club-ideas

 * 2015: In this blog, the author of Fig was invited to write about who'd she cast in the film version (or maybe TV show) of the book.
 See if her cast is the same as the one you imagined while reading: http://americareads.blogspot.com/2015/05/sarah-elizabeth-schantzs-fig-movie.html